errixed/gcroom-data-extraction/README.md

 # [![My Skills](https://skills.thijs.gg/icons?i=js)](https://skills.thijs.gg) groom-data-extraction
-This app will help you to extract student data (such as student name, email, assigenments done or not, date of submission etc.) in a google sheet file.
+This code gives you with the submission status of all students in all assignments in the selected course along with their name and email in the google sheets.
 <br/>
 <br/>
 ![GitHub followers](https://img.shields.io/github/followers/errixed)